 While traditional manufacturing offers a large scale production at low cost, the costs are high if the aim is to produce low quantities.
 Scaling up through a traditional manufacturing process also means longer wait times and production times, as moulds are based on prototyping and the process can be prone to error and delays in obtaining a final mould.
 In opposition to this, additive manufacturing will render inexpensive low batch productions and short lead times but will not be as cost effective when scaling up production.

 Similarly, additive manufacturing offers the ability to produce complex geometry tailored to every single produced piece, while traditional manufacturing will require more simple geometries.

-Additive manufacturing allows creating a great range of producible range of shapes that would not be possible to manufacture in a single print using traditional technologies.
+Additive manufacturing enables to produce a great range of shapes that would not be possible to manufacture in a single print using traditional technologies.
 When the requirements are high accuracy and low amounts, the most suitable technology is additive manufacturing.
 If, however, the need is to obtain a deliverable that must be mass produced, then the traditional manufacturing technologies would be better suited for this job.

 Would you like to see the possibilities of a professional FFF 3D Printer?
 Request a free sample part printed on BCN3D printers that will help you visualize all the possibilities and capabilities.